 Diplomacy and Dictators: U.S. Foreign Policy in an Uncertain World

-July 6-July 12, 2015.
+July 5-July 10, 2016.
 During the first week, students access lectures and engage in discussion with their professor and peers via a web portal using podcasts and video lectures.
 Readings and assignments will be available via AU’s Blackboard platform.
 All online material is accessed at home at hours that suit students’ schedules.
 During this period, students gain a foundation in the course topics to prepare them for the remainder of the course.

-July 13-July 24, 2015.
-(Residential students arrive on July 12.)
-Students attend class from 9 a.m. to 12 p.m., followed by lunch and afternoon activities, including site visits to Washington institutions (such as the State Department, Pentagon, and embassies), guest speakers, Model U.N.-style simulations, and college skills-building workshops taught by AU staff.
+July 11-July 22, 2016.
+(Residential students arrive on July 10.)
+Students attend class from 9 a.m. to 12 p.m., followed by lunch and afternoon activities, including site visits to Washington institutions (such as the State Department, the World Bank, and embassies), guest speakers, Model U.N.-style simulations, and college skills-building workshops taught by AU staff.
 Upon their return home, students will have an additional week to submit a final paper or project.
 A sample weekly schedule can be found here.

 Dormitory housing is available for the campus segment of the program.
 AU upperclassmen as well as a senior resident adviser will live in the dormitories and serve as mentors throughout the program.
 Students will have various dining options on campus, including an all-you-can-eat menu in AU’s main dining facility.